 It means that you have met criteria formulated by experts that represent the national standard for extra qualifications in the field designated.
 It’s always a good idea to find out if you can practice in a specific state by contacting the licensing bureau in that state.
 Many times you’ll find that no specific practice regulations are in force and that a simple courtesy letter from you is all that is needed.

 (2) What is the PACE Credentialing Center?

 The PACE Credentialing Center is a department within PACE responsible for the management of PACE credentials and specialty certifications.
-This department is responsible for the Academy Register of Family Court Services, Continuing Education Approval Program, and the Verifications Program
+This department is responsible for the Academy Register of family court services and the Verifications Program

 (3) How many credentials and specialty certifications does PACE offer?

 PACE offers two credentials: Nationally Certified Custody Evaluator (NCCE) and Nationally Certified Parenting Coordinator (NCPC).

 (4) How long has PACE had credentials and specialty certifications?

 PACE has been offering credentials to mental health professionals since 1991, starting with the Registered Custody Evaluator.
 NCCE and NCPC have been offered since March 1, 2010.
 The credentialing of licensed attorneys as Nationally Certified Parenting Coordinators began on June 1, 2010.